statechannels/statechannels/.github/pull_request_template.md

 # Description
-Mandatory, single line description of the pull request, written as though it was an order.
+**Title** Clear, single line description of the pull request, written as though it was an order.

 Then, following a single blank line, a summary of the change and which issue is fixed, including
 - [ ] what is the problem being solved